SEL-Columbia/bamboo-examples/docs/water_points.rst

 .. image:: water_points/img/bamboo_add_rest.png

 Click add service to establish the link.
-The bamboo dataset will now be automatically updated whenever a new form submission is received.
+The bamboo dataset (and all its derived aggregated sets) will now be automatically updated whenever a new form submission is received.

 .. image:: water_points/img/bamboo_rest_added.png